Personal Loans in South Africa – Borrow up to R350,000

 What is a Personal Loan?

 A personal loan is an unsecured borrowing option, meaning you don’t need to put up your car, home, or other assets as collateral.
 This reduces your risk while giving you flexibility.
 Unlike credit cards with high interest (often 20-28% APR) or remortgaging, personal loans provide fixed monthly payments over a set term, making budgeting easier.
-In South Africa, loans range from R1,000 to R350,000, depending on your credit and income, with rates capped at 28% under NCA rules.
+In South Africa, personal loans may range from around R1,000 to R350,000, depending on your income, expenses, credit profile, and the lender’s affordability assessment.

 Why go personal?
 They’re ideal for consolidating debt, funding big purchases, or handling emergencies without draining savings.
 Our matching service scans multiple lenders to secure you the lowest rates and best terms—no endless forms or rejections.